apache/flink/docs/content/docs/try-flink/write_flink_program_with_sql.md

 Flink does not provide its own storage system but instead offers many sink connectors you can use to write table updates to external systems.

-To write the table row results to a CSV file, you can use the [FileSystem connector](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/filesystem/) that is built into Flink.
+To write a table to a CSV file, you can use the [FileSystem connector](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/filesystem/) that is built into Flink.
 This connector supports row-encoded and bulk-encoded formats.
-Row-encoded formats such as CSV and JSON write each row individually to a file.
-Bulk-encoded formats collect a batch of rows in memory and organize them in a storage and scan efficient format before writing the data to a file.
+Row-encoded formats such as CSV and JSON write one row at a time to a file.
+Bulk-encoded formats collect a batch of rows in memory and organize them in a storage-and-scan-efficient format before writing out the data.

 To store the results of the last example query (tumble window), you need to create a table that will store the results: